Vision (Marvel Comics): Heroes Return: Avengers

 After returning home, the Avengers discuss reforming only to then wind up in a battle with the sorceress Morgan Le Fay.
 The battle is won, but Vision suffers injuries that take weeks to repair, forcing him again to communicate by hologram.
 During this time, Wanda repeatedly checks on Vision.
 Vision, still afraid to hurt Wanda again, insists that although he has a true personality again, he is still a different person than the one she married.
 Conflicted about her feelings for Vision and his seemingly cold and harsh attitude toward her, Wanda finds comforts with Wonder Man and later concludes she has had feelings for him for some time but was still mourning her marriage.
 The two begin a relationship.
 Soon afterward, Vision's body is restored and he rejoins as a fully active Avenger.

 Later on, Wanda realizes Vision lied about still thinking of himself as a new person and has regained the full emotional connections to his memories before he was dismantled, including their relationship.
 Sympathetic that Vision misses her, Wanda remains firm about leaving their relationship in the past and continuing her romance with Simon, adding that a reunion may have been possible earlier if her former husband had not chosen to lie and close himself off.
 Later, she has a copy of her own brain patterns made and gifts it to Vision, suggesting that one day if he wishes he can create a friend or love interest who is similar to her and understands him but is not an exact copy of her, just as he and Wonder Man are similar but not exact copies of each other.

 After a battle with Ultron, Vision admits he has been suffering from depression and insecurity.
 He once believed his attraction to Wanda was his own experience, free of Simon's influence and proof he was a person who could love.
 But Simon's attraction to Wanda and their relationship seems to confirm, in his mind, that his android personality only mimics what Wonder Man would do in the same situation.
 Wonder Man points out that Ultron recently confirmed Vision's brain patterns have evolved into a unique pattern due to experiences and emotional changes Simon Williams never had.
-Wonder Man also admits Vision is the man he wished he could be, a person who had his inclinations and basic emotions but none of the memories of his many personal defeats and shames in life, someone free of Simon's emotional baggage who is able to grow into a different, better person.
+Wonder Man also admits Vision is the man he wished he could be, a person who had his inclinations and basic emotions but none of the memories of his many personal defeats and shames in life, who is able to grow into a different, better person.
 Touched by these words and Simon's view, Vision decides he needs space to consider his situation.
-He takes a leave of absence from the Avengers, eventually settling in Chicago where he lives as Victor Shade.
+He again departs from the Avengers, eventually settling in Chicago where he lives as Victor Shade.